 It has been just over a year since Mattea arrived and we would like to share her 1 year “transformation” with all of you.

 When Mattea arrived she was a bit ribby, had a thick/coarse coat which lacked luster.
 Her feet were free of disease but were flared and mis-shaped with very thin walls.
-She was put on Equine Challenge™ Vitamins & Minerals Grass, Equine Challenge™ Probiotic PLUS, Equine Challenge™ Hoof Propel and Equine Challenge™ Joint Support.
+She was put on Equine Challenge™ Vitamins & Minerals Grass, Equine Challenge™ Probiotic BLAST, Equine Challenge™ Hoof Propel and Equine Challenge™ Joint Support.

 As you can see by looking at Mattea’s March 28, 2011 picture she has changed!
 Her coat was much shorter this winter but very thick and laid flat.
 Given all the movement available with her training, riding and with proper and timely trims every 2-3 weeks, her feet are outstanding in form and function. all of the flare has grown out and she now has thick walls like the others and she is built like a brick house!